 After an impressive but notably announcement-free showing at AEEDC, Sprintray arrived at Chicago ready to make waves.
 The palpable excitement around their technology translated into a constant stream of curious clinicians, all eager to see what's next in chairside printing.

-Their new Dual Kit represents one of the most practical innovations we've seen in dental printing.
+Their new DUO Kit represents one of the most practical innovations we've seen in dental printing.
 By incorporating two build platforms and a specially designed resin tray that enables simultaneous printing with two different resins, they've effectively doubled production capacity while adding crucial workflow flexibility.
 Imagine printing permanent crowns alongside surgical guides in a single run, or denture base and teeth - this kind of practical efficiency shows deep understanding of real clinical needs.

 The company continues to expand their materials portfolio aggressively too.
 Their new HT (High Translucency) crown resin just launched and targets the demanding restoration space, aiming to deliver both aesthetics and durability.
-Meanwhile, a new sports guard material has been alunched as well.
+Meanwhile, a new sports guard material has been launched as well.

 Since the Midas launch last year transformed their market position, Sprintray hasn't slowed down.
 Their booth consistently emphasized how practices can transition from scan to final restoration in a single appointment, all while maintaining a more attractive price point than traditional milling systems.
 The integration between their cloud-based CAD design software, printing technology, and expanding material options showcases their vision for accessible, efficient digital workflows.